 During the reconnaissance of the Tomahawk, the college kid says, "He gave me a hundred bucks!" and his mouth doesn't move at all.
 See more »

 To tell ya the truth, I never was much for the holidays.
 It's been forever since I'd known a holiday, since I'd seen my family, since I'd been with a girl, since I'd driven a car.
 You see, cars are what put me here - Iron Mountain, Maximum Security Prison.
 I was riding a hard five for grand theft auto.
 Meanwhile, most of my esteemed raping and murdering colleagues were up for parole in three.
 The world works like that sometimes.
 All the time, in my experience. ...

-After being imprisoned for six years on a grand theft auto charge, Rudy Duncan(Ben Affleck) and his cellmate Nick (James Frain) are finally going to be paroled.
-After hearing endless stories during his incarceration of Nick's romantic correspondence to a woman named Ashley he has never met (Charlize Theron), Rudy is looking forward to returning to his family and having a fresh cup of hot chocolate.
+After being imprisoned for six years on a grand theft auto charge, Rudy Duncan(Ben Affleck) and his cellmate Nick (HILARY AND JACKIE's James Frain) are finally going to be paroled.
+After hearing endless stories during his incarceration of Nick's romantic correspondence to a woman named Ashley he has never met (CIDER HOUSE RULES's Charlize Theron), Rudy is looking forward to returning to his family and having a fresh cup of hot chocolate.
 When Nick is killed during a prison riot, Rudy decides to assume Nick's identity upon release from prison and meet up with the unknown woman.
 Burdened with a base knowledge of Nick's Indian casino employment past, Rudy finds himself in too deep with Ashley's brother Gabriel (Gary Sinise) and is violently forced to cooperate with a casino robbery that Gabriel and his gang have been planning with Nick in mind.
-Written by

 29 of 38 people found this review helpful.

 Was this review helpful to you?